-As an expert in community banking and the effects of excess regulation, Eddie testified before the U.S. Congress, Subcommittee on Economic Growth, Job Creation and Regulatory Affairs, on the impact of over regulation on local communities, economies, and jobs.
+As an expert in community banking and the effects of excess regulation, he testified before the U.S. Congress, Subcommittee on Economic Growth, Job Creation and Regulatory Affairs, on the impact of over regulation on local communities, economies, and jobs.

-Eddie’s current and former community service contributions include: Chairman of the Saint Johns County Audit and Insurance committees, Advisory Council Member for the Florida Highway Patrol, Member of the St. Johns County Chamber of Commerce & Economic Development Committee, Member of the Board of Directors for St. Johns Volunteers, Trustee of Flagler College and Chair of the Endowment Committee for Flagler College, Member of the St. Augustine Rotary Club, Leadership Instructor for the Florida School of Banking at the University of Florida, Advisor to Flagler College Students in Free Enterprise (SIFE), Board Member for the Flagler Healthcare Foundation, Member of the Wake Forest University Parents’ Council, Supervisor for the Marshall Creek Community Development District, Finance Committee Member for the Cathedral Basilica of St. Augustine, Board Member of the St. Augustine Family YMCA, Board Member of the Betty Griffin House, and Trustee of the Graduate School of Banking at Louisiana State University.
+Eddie Creamer’s volunteerism is extensive; he has given his time and efforts to many organizations.
+His community service contributions include: Advisory Council Member for the Florida Highway Patrol, Member of the St. Johns County Chamber of Commerce Economic Development Committee, Member of the Board of Directors for St. Johns Volunteers, Trustee of Flagler College and Chair of the Endowment Committee for Flagler College, Member of the St. Augustine Rotary Club, Leadership Instructor for the Florida School of Banking at the University of Florida, Advisor to Flagler College Students in Free Enterprise (SIFE), Board Member for the Flagler Healthcare Foundation, Member of the Wake Forest University Parents’ Council, Supervisor for the Marshall Creek Community Development District, Finance Committee Member for the Cathedral Basilica of St. Augustine, Board Member of the St. Augustine Family YMCA, Board Member of the Betty Griffin House and Trustee of the Graduate School of Banking at Louisiana State University.